|AIRIE Mission Statement

 other disciplines, embracing new ideas, and respecting diverse perspectives.

 Applied to Sulfides, Black Shales, and Hydrocarbons

-Leader of the team that successfully developed the Re-Os chronometer in molybdenite.
+Founding the AIRIE Program, leader of the team that successfully developed the Re-Os chronometer in molybdenite, then arsenopyrite and other sulfides.
 Sharing that discovery and technology with others.

 Current projects span the petroleum and mineral industry from the Arctic to Australia.
-This combination gives the AIRIE Program an unprecedented advantage in holistically understanding fluids in the crust – fluids that lead to ore deposits, fluids associated with maturation and migration of hydrocarbon, fluids in magmas, and fluids in sediments from the land surface to beneath the oceans.
+This combination, and our expertise from ores to oils and versatility in working with marine and lacustrine systems gives the AIRIE Program a unique skill set to untangle fluids in the crust – fluids that lead to ore deposits, fluids associated with maturation and mobility of hydrocarbon, fluids in magmas, and fluids in sediments from the land surface to beneath the oceans.

 |Gilsonite vein, Dragon Mine, Utah|